 SI.
-No. Category of Supply of Services Supplier of Service Recipient of Service (1) (2) (3) (4) 15 Services provided by way of renting of any motor vehicle designed to carry passengers where the cost of fuel is included in the consideration charged from the service recipient, provided to a body corporate.
-Any person, other than a body corporate who supplies the service to a body corporate and does not issue an invoice charging central tax at the rate of 6 per cent. to the service recipient Any body corporate located in the taxable territory.".
+No. Category of Supply of Services Supplier of Service Recipient of Service (1) (2) (3) (4) 15 Services provided by way of renting of any motor vehicle designed to carry passengers where the cost of fuel is included in the consideration charged from the service recipient, provided to a body corporate. supplies the service to a body corporate and does not issue an invoice charging central tax at the rate of 6 per cent. to the service located in the taxable